1st Kings Chapter 1

 .

-1:40 And all the people came up after him, and the people piped with pipes, and rejoiced with great joy, so that the earth rent with the sound of them.
+1:40 And all the people went up following him, and the people playing flutes, and rejoiced with great joy, so that the earth shook with the sound.

-1:41 And Adonijah and all the guests that were with him heard it as they had made an end of eating.
-And when Joabיוֹאָב
+1:41 And Adonijah and all the guests who were with him heard it just it as they finished eating.
+Joab יוֹאָב

 Modern: Yōʼav, the son of Zeruiah, was the nephew of King David and the commander of his army means ‘YHVH [is] father

-1:43 And Jonathan answered and said to Adonijah, Verily our lord king Davidדָּוִד
+1:43 And Jonathan (meaning Yahweh has given) answered and said to Adonijah, The truth is our lord king Davidדָּוִד

 /ˈdeɪvɪd/; romanized: Dāwīḏ, “beloved one”) Historians of the Ancient Near East agree that David probably lived around 1000 BCE.
 For more info click here